quchen/articles/monad_fail.md

 - Whether a pattern is unfailable is up to GHC to decide, [and in fact the compiler already does that decision in the typechecker][ghc-manual-irrefutable].
-  The short rundown is as follows:
-    - Wildcards `_`, simple variables `x` and irrefutable patterns `~pat` are always unfailable.
-    - Pattern synonyms are always failable.
-GHC is conservative about this, as it is very hard to analyze these statically.
-    - Constructors of data types that have only one are as failable as their subfields.
-For example, `Newtype a <- ...` is unfailable since `a` is, whereas `Newtype (Left e)` is failable since `Left e` is.
-    - `data` types with multiple constructors are always failable.

 [ghc-manual-irrefutable]: https://github.com/ghc/ghc/blob/228ddb95ee137e7cef02dcfe2521233892dd61e0/compiler/hsSyn/HsPat.hs#L443